njhollinghurst/passive_av_500/README.md

 # Passive A/V example circuit for Raspberry Pi 500

 This simple circuit demonstrates composite video and audio out from Raspberry Pi 5 series computers, using only passive components (it cannot produce composite video from Raspberry Pi 400 or earlier models).
-Video and audio quality are limited.
-There may be crosstalk between them, and power supply noise.
+Audio quality is limited: some power supply noise may be audible.
 The circuit is nevertheless useful for less-demanding applications.

 This is not an official product.
 It has not undergone regulatory testing.
 But you can make and adapt it.